Basement Waterproofing

 • They should be able to point you to reviews and testimonials from previous customers.

-• They should be friendly, helpful, honest, and transparent.
+• They should be friendly, helpful, honest, and transparent about basement waterproofing costs and procedures.

 • They should discuss any previous industry awards or BBB ratings with you.